anbuchelva/blog/source/_posts/integrate-netlify-cms-with-hexo.md

 </body>
 </html>
 {% endcode %}

-{% note warning %}
-The layout should be set as false, so that it will not interfere with the site's CSS setup.
-{% endnote %}

 ##### config.yml
 This file is used to configure the [Front-matter](https://hexo.io/docs/front-matter) of the blog posts.
 There are few modifications needed on the code, based on your requirement.